acweathersby/rum/rum_raw.md

 When a quallifying challange statement is used to determine the underling struct member type of the union, and the entrance of a block scope is qualified by the challenge stement, then the union variable shall be declared a PROXY of the underlying struct type, and all memver access of the variable SHALL be bound to the struct type, and not the union type.

 If all struct members of a union contain a member such that the name, type, and offset of the member is identical in all struct types, then an access to this member may be made from a union variable without first qualifying the union strut subtype.
 This also applies to inlined sub-structure variables.

+# iterators

+Frequently, there is a need to access members of aggregate structures in a specific pattern.
+Whether its sequentially accessing members of an array, or iterating through nodes in a linked list, common and uncommon access patterns crop up all over our code basis.
+In recognition of this, Rum has dedicated syntax to augment loops with special types that can handle the tedium of iteration in an encapsultated fashion.

+Rum iterators are not functions, but rather special code blocks that provide a clear syntax to handle iterating over items in aggregates.
+Within iterator definition blocks, the programmer gains access to two statements not available outside iterators, the *iter* statement and the *yield* statement.

 # Structures